chiostro/sign-pdf-termux/README.md

          cp /storage/emulated/0/Download/signature.jpg .
          # transform jpg in png using magick command
          magick signature.jpg signature.png
-         sh signpdf.sh Document.pdf signature.png 2 2 30 +130+350 #  x & y  Cartesian position is expressed in pixels.
+         sh signpdf.sh Document.pdf signature.png w 2 30 +130+350 #  x & y  Cartesian position is expressed in pixels.
 Signature will be placed near the left side of the page, up about 1/4 of page A4, 30 reduces the signature from 100% to 30%

- Check the result, change the coordinates, if your signature is not clear, edit signpdf.sh and replace white with grey, using vi or  nano or sed or tell it to me
+ Check the result, change the coordinates, if your signature is not clear, replace w (white) with g (grey)
 ## License

 This project is licensed under the MIT License - see the [LICENSE file](LICENSE) for details.